tjd1234/cmpt120fall2022/lectures/lecture32/lecture32notes.md

 - The `scale` parameter controls how big the canopy is overall.
 Using it, you could, for instance, make a small-sized tree that is drawn large on the screen.
-- Randomness is used in a couple of places to add variety, which gives different trees each time it runs.
+- Randomness is used in a couple of places to add variety, making the tree look different each time.
-- There are lots of concrete numbers scattered throughout this function.
+- There are lots of concrete numbers scattered throughout the function.
 They were chosen by hand, based on what looked good.
 You could change them and get very different looking trees.
-- The `draw_V` function can be replaced by any function that draws a shape and returns a list of two turtle states.
+- The `draw_V` function can be replaced by *any* function that draws a shape and returns a list of two turtle states.
 For instance, if you replace it with a different function, such as the `draw_fork` or `draw_rand` (also in [turtle.py](turtle.py)), you'll get quite different looking trees.

 ## Drawing the Entire Tree

-With the `canopy` function in hand, he can now create a function that draws an entire tree:
+With the `canopy` function in hand, we can now create a function that draws an entire tree:

 ```python